SiaFoundation/siad/modules/host/README.md

 # Host
 The host takes local disk storage and makes it available to the Sia network.
-He will do so by announcing himself, and his settings, on the network.
-Renters can transact with the host through a number of RPC calls.
+He will do so by announcing himself, and his settings, to the network.
+Renters transact with the host through a number of RPC calls.

-In order for data to be stored, the renter and host must agree on a file contract.
-Once they have negotiated the terms of the file contract, it is put on chain.
-Any further action related to the data is reflected in the file contract through contract revisions.
-The host is responsible for managing these contracts, and making sure the data is stored.
+In order for data to be uploaded and stored, the renter and host must agree on a file contract.
+Once they have negotiated the terms of the file contract, it is signed and put on chain.
+Any further action related to the data is reflected in the file contract by means contract revisions that get signed by both parties.
+The host is responsible for managing these contracts, and making sure the data is safely stored.
+The host proves that he is storing the data by providing a segment of the file and a list of hashes from the file's merkletree.

 Aside from storage, the host offers another service called ephemeral accounts.
 These accounts serve as an alternative payment method to file contracts.
 Users